GenerateNU/website/pull_request_template.md

 # What did I do?

-I implemented a new React component called "DesktopMobilfy" that takes two props: "children" and "bgColor".
-The JSX code contains two divs with different classes: "vh-100 horizontal-scroll" and "vw-100 mobile vertical-scroll".
-The first div is displayed on desktop devices and uses horizontal scrolling to display its contents.
-The second div is displayed on mobile devices and uses vertical scrolling.
-Both divs have the same background color as specified by the "bgColor" prop.
+This is a React component called "DesktopMobileScrollAndBackgroundHandler" that handles rendering content differently based on the device type.
+The component has three props: "children", "desktopBGColor", and "mobileBGColor".
+The desktop view uses horizontal scrolling to display its contents and has a background color specified by the "desktopBGColor" prop, while the mobile view uses vertical scrolling and has a background color specified by the "mobileBGColor" prop.
+The content in both views is wrapped in a React-Bootstrap Row or Column component to ensure proper layout.

 # How did I test it?

 Describe in detail steps you used to test the changes you have made.
 Key Parts

 - Using inspect, I tested the code on different screen widths (500, 650, 1000) to make sure that the correct div was being displayed.